oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/ai-services/genai/README.md

-# Manage GENAI Landing Zone Extension <!-- omit from toc -->
+# Generative AI Workload Extension <!-- omit from toc -->

 ## **Table of Contents** <!-- omit from toc -->